As far as healthy foods go, lettuce consistently proves a reliable option for any member of the family.

 They always say that human beings ought to consume five portions of fruit and vegetables a day – but luckily, dogs get off a little more easily and likely feel a lot less pressure because of it!

-In fact, even the equivalent of a whole lettuce daily would be far too much for your dog.
+Even the equivalent of a whole lettuce daily would be far too much for your dog.

 In fact, as an aside, it’s important to remember that dogs simply can’t handle lettuce the same way humans do – and that includes eating it overall, the physical act that is.

-Small dogs particularly should definitely have their lettuce leaves cut up before serving, while medium and large dogs should never crunch on more than one leaf at a time when you serve it up.
+Small dogs particularly should have their lettuce leaves cut up before serving, while medium and large dogs should never crunch on more than one leaf at a time when you serve it up.

-If your dog is one of those enthusiastic eaters who likes to wolf things down a little too quick, you can imagine the difficulty he or she might encounter when a clump of lettuce leaves gets thrown down into the mix.
+If your dog is one of those enthusiastic eaters who like to wolf things down a little too quick, you can imagine the difficulty he or she might encounter when a clump of lettuce leaves gets thrown down into the mix.

 Blocked airways, stodgy material caught in the throat and even blockages in the digestive passageways within your pet are all a possibility, plus there’s the potential for digestive discomfort overall or an upset tummy that’ll have your dog lying around frustrated.